globalearn251-sudo/globalearn/NOTIFICATION_SYSTEM.md

    - Red/destructive theme for visibility

 4. **User Greeting**
-   - Located on the right side of the header
+   - Located on the left side of the header
    - Displays "Welcome back, [Username]"

 ### Admin Features